AlphabetsAlphabets/MBUS/lesson1.md

 of contacts to his/her organization or subgroup.
 Without the manager subbordinates will not have access to this information as they usually lack the a network of contacts.

-Spokeperson: In addition to disseminating information within their organization.
-They are also responsible for disseminating information to groups outside of their organization.
-Whether it be through testimonies, conference call with investors, or conversations with suppleirs.
+Spokeperson: A manager is also responsible for disseminating information to groups outside of their organization.
+Whether it be through testimonies, conference call with investors, or conversations with suppliers.
 They also deal with governmental agencies, creditors, and investors.

 ### Decisional roles
-Entrepreneur, disturbance handdler, resource allocator, negotiator.
 Entrepreneur: information obtained from their informational roles will allow the manager together to help the organization with said information.
 An advantage is obtained due to the information collected from serving as a monitor.